SmartCarrion/Scan-Namer/README.md

 ### Multi-page Documents

+#### Image Files (JPG, JPEG, PNG)

-The agent automatically detects when multiple files are scanned in sequence (within 60 seconds of each other) and treats them as pages of the same document.
-The files will be renamed with a consistent base name plus page numbers:
+The agent automatically detects when multiple image files are scanned in sequence (within 60 seconds of each other) and treats them as pages of the same document.
+The images will be renamed with a consistent base name plus page numbers:

-For example, if you scan multiple pages of an invoice, they will be renamed to:
+For example, if you scan multiple pages of an invoice as separate image files, they will be renamed to:
 - `Invoice_ABC_Company_page_01.jpg`
 - `Invoice_ABC_Company_page_02.jpg`
 - etc.

+Only files with the same extension (all JPGs or all PNGs) will be grouped together.

+#### PDF Files

+PDFs are always treated as standalone documents, since they can already contain multiple pages.
+Each PDF is analyzed and renamed individually based on its content, regardless of when it was created.

+For PDFs, the agent converts only the first page to an image for analysis by the AI model, then uses the resulting name suggestion for the entire PDF file.

 ## Configuration